Rappel tip - Getting the knot past an obstacle

 2) Doing this will cause one end of the rope to rise, so be sure both ends of the rope touch the ground or reach the next rap station with room to spare.
 Follow the best practice of always having a closed rope system; usually a stopper knot in the ends of your rappel rope, or the ends tied together.
 The first person down has the task of managing the rope ends.
 On a multi pitch rappel, a good way to do this is threading one rope end through the lower anchor and then tying the ends together to be sure the rope strands stay connected to the lower anchor.

-3) This method is more complex on a free hanging rappel, as this makes it harder to unweight the rope to unclip the sling.
+3) This method is trickier on a free hanging rappel, as this makes it harder to unweight the rope to unclip the sling.
 If you see that the first few feet of your rappel is completely free hanging, then you want to add a load releasable hitch, such as a Mariner’s knot, or maybe a Purcell prusik (which can extend under load) to the system so you can release it under tension.

 6) Hopefully this is obvious, but this maneuver only needs to be done by the LAST person coming down the rope.

-7) Oh, and please practice this a few times on a staircase at first, willya?
+8) Oh, and please practice this a few times on a staircase at first, willya?

 1 - Rig for normal double rope rappel.